karim-manaouil/ukp/README.md

 5- Ant Colony Algorithm

 <br><br>
-Note for contributors:\
+Note for contributors:<br>br>
-The lines ended with (\*) means they are already implemented or being contributed by another person. \
+1/ The lines ended with (\*) means they are already implemented or being contributed by another person. <br><br>
-When you wish to contribute then, please, fork a new branch give it the name of the algorithm you are trying to implement and once finished commit the changes and raise a pull request to the master.
+2/ When you wish to contribute then, please, fork a new branch give it the name of the algorithm you are trying to implement and once finished commit the changes and raise a pull request to the master.